santifa/hfts/Readme.md

 We provide a new small ontology which can be found [hfts](https://github.com/santifa/hfts/blob/master/ont/hfts.ttl).
 The only new base class is `hfts:Dataset` which is represented as `hfts:{Dataset Name}`.
-The properties describing the meta informations are related to this object and are further explaines along-side with the [metrics](https://github.com/santifa/hfts/blob/master/Metrics.md).
+The properties describing the meta informations are related to this object and are further explaines alongside with the [metrics](https://github.com/santifa/hfts/blob/master/Metrics.md).

 ## Core API